User-generated content: Use in marketing

-The use of user-generated content has been prominent in the efforts of marketing online, especially among millennials.
-A good reason for this may be that 86% of consumers say authenticity is important when deciding which brands they support, and 60% believe user-generated content is not only the most authentic form of content, but also the most influential when making purchasing decisions.
+Companies can leverage user-generated content (UGC) to improve their products and services, through feedback obtained by users.
+Additionally, UGC can improve decision-making processes by strengthening potential consumers and guiding them toward purchasing and consumption decisions.
 An increasing number of companies have been employing UGC techniques into their marketing efforts, such as Starbucks with their "White Cup Contest" campaign where customers competed to create the best doodle on their cups.

 The effectiveness of UGC in marketing has been shown to be significant as well.
 For instance, the "Share a Coke" by Coca-Cola campaign in which customers uploaded images of themselves with bottles to social media attributed to a two percent increase in revenue.
 Of millennials, UGC can influence purchase decisions up to fifty-nine percent of the time, and eighty-four percent say that UGC on company websites has at least some influence on what they buy, typically in a positive way.
 As a whole, consumers place peer recommendations and reviews above those of professionals.

-User-generated content used in a marketing context has been known to help brands in numerous ways.